3IVIS/cuddlytoddly/README.md

 cuddlytoddly "Write a market analysis for electric scooters"
 ```

 On first run, a `config.toml` is written to your user data directory with all defaults pre-filled.
-Open it to change backends, model settings, temperature, and more — no code editing required.
+Open it to change backends, model settings, temperature, and more — **no code editing required**.

 ```bash
 # Print the config file location